seonghapark/cuav/README.md

 But, the problem is our system can make sar image, but it need to be improved and using RNN or DNN, we have to find out the thing in SAR image is drone or not.
 Now, we have rail, radar, and camera.

-So the remaining roles is improving camera detection, improving making SAR images, and detecting drones in SAR image.
+So the remaining roles is improving camera detection, improving making SAR images, detecting drones in SAR image, and announce it through flask server.
 We wish you good luck.

 For more specific information or before starting this project, we ***strongly recommend*** read the documents in `Documents` and `references` folder.